nxp-imx/nxp-nnstreamer-examples/common/cpp/README.md

 ```

 ## Video cropping
-`videocrop` can be used to crop a GStreamer video stream :
+`videocrop` can be used to crop a GStreamer video stream:
 ```cpp
 GstPipelineImx pipeline;
 GstVideoImx gstvideoimx{};